 THE TOUR IS DONE ON PRIVATE BASIS ONLY (MIN.
 4 PAX), DURING FEBRUARY AND MARCH

 Price: 1390 € per person in twin/dbl room

 Single room supplement: 170 € (obligatory for all individual clients)

 Group size: Min.
 4 persons (1 tour leader can safely take care of up to 5-6 passengers; larger groups will require a second guide; please contact us if this is the case, so we can send you a proper price offer)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers included in the itinerary; accommodation and catering according to the itinerary; qualified English-speaking mountain guide; and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers included in the itinerary; accommodation in 3-star hotels and family guesthouses; en-suite rooms; breakfast and dinner; qualified English-speaking mountain guide; and all local taxes.